-ONCE IT IS SWITCHED ON, THE PUK STARTS UP IN ITS START LEVEL (MAIN MENU).
-THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING THE POWER REGULATOR (22):
+ONCE IT IS SWITCHED ON, THE PUK D3 STARTS UP IN ITS START LEVEL (MAIN MENU).
+THE FOLLOWING USER LEVELS CAN BE NAVIGATED AFTER PRESSING LONGER (> 1 SEC.)
+THE ROTARY CONTROLLER (25):

-a) Start level (main menu): Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration

-- b) Expert level (if activated in settings)Arbitrary preselection of the various welding curves - c) User programs and stored custom settings In each user level it is possible to use the arrow keys to scroll back and forth between the various pages, e.g. between the preconfigured programs or your custom stored settings, depending on the selected user level. - d) Fixation welding with foot switch - e) Settings
+- a) Start level (main menu): - Preselection of the material to be welded and preselection of the welding situation with display of the recommended settings range for welding power and pulse duration - b) Expert level (if activated in the settings)Arbitrary preselection of the various welding curves - c) User programs and stored custom settings (if activated in the settings) - d) Fixation welding (if activated in the settings)